Fishing Season: January 1 - October 15

 Description: About White Mountain National Forest

-The White Mountains area around Lincoln, NH holds many small lakes and ponds and rivers, the largest being the Pemigewasset.
+The White Mountains area around Lincoln, NH, holds many small lakes and ponds and rivers, the largest being the Pemigewasset.
 The most accessible lakes are Echo Lake and Profile Lake but don't overlook the remote trout ponds.
-Some other notable rivers are the Ammonoosuc, Gale, and Mad.
+Some other notable rivers are the Ammonoosuc, Gale, and Mad rivers.
 Profile Lake, a fly-fishing only lake, is the source of the Pemigewasset.
 The Pemi flows about 65 miles south before joining with the Winnipesaukee River to form the Merrimack River.
 The Pemi is a broad freestone river that can be easily waded in many locations.
-There are many roadside pull-offs along route 3 that travels the length of the river.
+There are many roadside pull-offs along routes 3 and 175 that travels the length of the river.
 Some deeper stretches can be accessed by canoe or kayak but in general the river is to shallow for drift boats.

 Nearest Airport: